Share Secrets for Privacy: Confidential Forecasting with Vertical Federated Learning: Framework

 \section{\algo Framework}

-Here we introduce the adversarial model and problem statement, followed by \algo's design and implementation for ART, \algot, and SARIMAX forecasters, \algos.
-For both models, secret sharing and SMPC are used to protect the privacy of input features.
+Here we introduce the adversarial model and problem statement, followed by \algo's design and implementation for trees (\algot), and SARIMAX (\algos).
+Both models employ secret sharing and MPC to protect the privacy of features.

-\textbf{Adversarial Models.} We assume that all parties are \emph{honest-but-curious/semi-honest}~\cite{hardy2017private,yang2019federated}, i.e., they \textbf{adhere to protocol} but try to infer others' private data using their own local data and whatever is communicated to them.
-Also, it is assumed that parties \textbf{do not collude}.
+\textbf{Adversarial Models.} We assume that all parties are \emph{honest-but-curious/semi-honest}~\cite{hardy2017private,yang2019federated}, i.e., they \text{adhere to protocol} but try to infer others' private data using their own local data and whatever is communicated to them.
+Also, it is assumed that parties \text{do not collude}.
 This is a standard assumption in VFL as all parties are incentivised to collaborate due to their mutual dependence on one another for training and inference~\cite{yang2019federated,hardy2017private}.
-In addition, we also assume that communication between parties is encrypted.
+In addition, we also assume that communication between parties is encrypted to prevent snooping.

 \textbf{Problem Statement.} We assume a setup with $K$ parties, $C_1$ to $C_K$, grouped into two types: $active$ and $passive$.
-The active party, $C_1$, owns the outputs of the training data for the time series, $Y(t)$, for timestep $t$.
+Without loss of generality, we denote the active party as $C_1$, which holds the ground truth outputs of the training data for the time series, $Y(t)$, for a timestep $t$.
 It also possesses exogenous features, $X_1(t)$.
 The passive parties only have exogenous features, $X_i, \forall i \in [2,K]$.
 The common samples between parties are assumed to be already identified using privacy-preserving entity alignment approaches~\cite{hardy2017private,scannapieco2007privacy}.
 Our goal is to forecast future values using exogenous and autoregressive features without sharing them with others in plaintext.

-We further assume that there is a \emph{coordinator}, a trusted third party that oversees the training process and is responsible for generating randomness, such as Beaver's triples for element-wise multiplication with SMPC~\cite{beaver1992efficient,fang2021large}.
-The coordinator cannot access private data and intermediate results, so it does not pose a privacy threat, as mentioned by Xie et al.~\cite{xie2022efficient}.
+We further assume that there is a \emph{coordinator}, a trusted third party that oversees the training process and is responsible for generating randomness, such as Beaver's triples for element-wise multiplication with MPC~\cite{beaver1992efficient,fang2021large}.
+However, this coordinator cannot access private data and intermediate results, so it does not pose a privacy threat, as mentioned in Xie et al.~\cite{xie2022efficient}.